History filtering

 gives??
 Because the original git tree was already transformed, and then the subdirectory filter

-, the prefix is gone - it was filtered out
+was applied to pull documentation from josh-docs/docs, the prefix is gone - it was filtered out

 again by the subdirectory filter.
 Thus, the order in which filters are provided is crucial, as each